Genetically modified food: Fruits and vegetables

 The New Leaf potato, a GM food developed using Bacillus thuringiensis (Bt), was made to provide in-plant protection from the yield-robbing Colorado potato beetle.
 The New Leaf potato, brought to market by Monsanto in the late 1990s, was developed for the fast food market.
 It was withdrawn in 2001 after retailers rejected it and food processors ran into export problems.
 In 2011, BASF requested the European Food Safety Authority's approval for cultivation and marketing of its Fortuna potato as feed and food.
 The potato was made resistant to late blight by adding resistant genes blb1 and blb2 that originate from the Mexican wild potato Solanum bulbocastanum.
 In February 2013, BASF withdrew its application.
 In 2014, the USDA approved a genetically modified potato developed by J. R. Simplot Company that contained ten genetic modifications that prevent bruising and produce less acrylamide when fried.
 The modifications eliminate specific proteins from the potatoes, via RNA interference, rather than introducing novel proteins.

 As of 2005, about 13% of the Zucchini grown in the US was genetically modified to resist three viruses; that variety is also grown in Canada.

 In 2013, the USDA approved the import of a GM pineapple that is pink in color and that "overexpresses" a gene derived from tangerines and suppress other genes, increasing production of lycopene.
 The plant's flowering cycle was changed to provide for more uniform growth and quality.
 The fruit "does not have the ability to propagate and persist in the environment once they have been harvested", according to USDA APHIS.
 According to Del Monte's submission, the pineapples are commercially grown in a "monoculture" that prevents seed production, as the plant's flowers aren't exposed to compatible pollen sources.
 Importation into Hawaii is banned for "plant sanitation" reasons.
 Del Monte launched sales of their pink pineapples in October 2020, marketed under the name "Pinkglow".

 In February 2015 Arctic Apples were approved by the USDA, becoming the first genetically modified apple approved for sale in the US.
 Gene silencing is used to reduce the expression of polyphenol oxidase (PPO), thus preventing the fruit from browning.

+Tomatoes

+Following the withdrawal of the Flavr Savr tomato from the market in 1999, genetically modified tomatoes were not sold in the United States for decades.

+In February 2024, the Purple Tomato, created by the UK-based Norfolk Plant Sciences, was launched to the public.
+It is distinguished by its striking purple color, which comes from the antioxidant anthocyanin.
+These tomatoes may offer a range of potential health benefits due to their large antioxidant content.
+Cathie Martin, the creator of these tomatoes, observed in a study that mice given these tomatoes lived 30% longer than those who did not consume them.

+Also in development in the UK are tomatoes enhanced with Vitamin D. This tomato has increased provitamin D3 that when exposed to UVB light, converts to Vitamin D3.